microsoft/vscode-docs/docs/getstarted/userinterface.md

 ## Explorer

 The Explorer is used to browse, open, and manage all of the files and folders in your project.
+VS Code is file and folder based - you can get started immediately by opening a file or folder in VS Code.

 After opening a folder in VS Code, the contents of the folder are shown in the Explorer.
 You can do many things from here: